inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

     #  like setting headers or retry strategy or ...

     # ↓ Here our adapter is "mounted" onto the session object.
-    # We mounted it onto 2 partial urls: http and https, because the idea
+    # We mounted it onto 2 partial URLs: http and https, because the idea
     # behind adapters is that they define the rules of interaction for
     # one, specific, external API.
 But by saying "http://" we are tying these
     # rules to the whole traffic (except ftp:// and such of course).